 That is why the U.S. has avoided taking "harsh trade measures" against China, he added.

 But there still have been some actions against Asia's largest economy.

-Last weekend, the Commerce Department acted on aluminum foil, imposing anti-dumping duties on Chinese imports.
+Last weekend, the Commerce Department acted on aluminum foil, on Chinese imports.
 Beijing responded swiftly and strongly, saying it was "strongly dissatisfied" with a U.S. decision that was based on a "serious distortion" of facts.

 Still, selective duties like that are not the same as "blunt bilateral trade measures that could endanger the overall bilateral geopolitical relationship with China," Biswas added.

 Indeed, punitive action on Chinese imports will complicate trade for the U.S. more than it will for the world's second-largest economy.

 In the case of aluminum, "China has already been cutting back on supply in response to trade frictions with other countries as it had a lot of excess capacity for years," said Helen Lau, metals and mining analyst at Argonaut, a broker in Hong Kong.